-- 2.1 This report seeks to assure the Integration Joint Board that clinical and professional governance is being effectively overseen by the Integrated Clinical and Professional Governance Board, chaired by the Chief Officer. - 2.2 This report provides the IJB Finance, Audit and Scrutiny Committee with information collated up to December 2019 attached at Appendix 1 for easier scrutiny.
-This cover report also provides an opportunity to offer more detail on issues relating to particular incidents and cases. - 2.3 The most recent quarterly clinical and professional assurance statement was provided to the IJB Finance, Audit and Scrutiny Committee in September 2019.
+- 2.1 This report seeks to assure the Integration Joint Board that clinical and professional governance is being effectively overseen by the Integrated Clinical and Professional Governance Board, chaired by the Interim Chief Officer. - 2.2 This report provides the IJB Finance, Audit and Scrutiny Committee with information collated up to June 2020 attached at Appendix 1 for easier scrutiny.
+This cover report also provides an opportunity to offer more detail on issues relating to particular incidents and cases. - 2.3 The most recent quarterly clinical and professional assurance statement was provided to the IJB Finance, Audit and Scrutiny Committee in Feb 2020. - 2.4 This report also provides assurance that clinical and professional governance arrangements remain a priority during COVID with adjustments made to ensure operational and strategic oversight arrangements remain in place.